What are Tier 5 Tires and Are They Safe?

 Other general characteristics may include:

-Other brands, such as Shandong Haohua (that produces APLUS, Royal Black, and Compasal) and ZODO Tires (manufactures brands like Grenlander, iLink, Fronway, Zmax, Rockblade, Goldshield), often sell through distributors or brokers in the US rather than directly.
+Other brands, such as Shandong Haohua (producing APLUS, Royal Black, and Compasal) and ZODO Tires (brands like Grenlander, iLink, Fronway, Zmax, Rockblade, Goldshield), often sell through distributors or brokers in the US rather than directly.
 Products made by Firemax also primarily reach US consumers via brokers and online channels.
 This distribution model is common for budget-focused brands, and consumers should research support and warranty options before purchasing.
-Additionally, according to this TyrePress article from 2022, a batch of tires from Firemax Tyre Co., Ltd. failed to pass the inspections of the State Administration for Market Regulation of China.
-So it's essential to do your research before selecting any brand of tire.
+Additionally, according to this TyrePress article from 2022, a batch of tires from Firemax Tyre Co. failed to pass the inspections of the State Administration for Market Regulation of China.

 The real question: who do you call if something goes wrong?